8rageramberg/NeRF_avatar/Nerfify_2/README.md

 They show how to run COLMAP, optional masking, and training on a cluster.
 The `sbatch_session12_baseline.sbatch` file includes extra `--lambda_*` flags that are not defined in `train.py`; remove those flags before running it.

+## Appendix: Unused lambda flags
+An earlier experiment added extra density regularizer flags (`--lambda_bg_density`, `--lambda_fg_density`, `--lambda_global_density`) in `sbatch_session12_baseline.sbatch`.
+We did not integrate these into `train.py`, and the experiment was dropped.
+The current code uses only the built-in light density penalty and `--mask_weight`.
+If you try to run the script with those lambda flags, argparse will error on unrecognized arguments.